benallfree/pocketpages/docs/pb_hooks/pages/(main)/docs/jsvm.md

+---
+title: JavaScript API
+description: PocketBase's JavaScript runtime environment capabilities, limitations, and examples for database operations, with details on NPM package compatibility and available APIs.
+---

 # JavaScript API

 PocketBase's JavaScript runtime environment is neither Browser nor NodeJS.
 As such, it lacks Web APIs and NodeJS APIs such as `Buffer` and `require('fs')`.